 Dumb Friends League (Denver)

-This facility provides low-cost spay and neuter services for your Colorado pets, namely your cats.
+This facility provides low-cost spay and neuter services for your Colorado pets, primarily cats, though they will also help with pit bulls and pit bull mixed breeds.
 Cash, checks, and card are accepted forms of payment.
 You’ll only have to pay $25 per cat.
 Appointments are available on Wednesdays and Thursdays.
 For more information, you can click here.
-Call (303)751-5772 to speak with a person.
+Call (303) 751-5772 to speak with a person.

 Routt County Humane Society (Steamboat Springs)